ucb-bar/chipyard/docs/Simulation/Software-RTL-Simulation.rst

     ./simulator-<yourproject>-<yourconfig> ...

 All `Make` targets that can be applied to the default example, can also be applied to custom project using the custom environment variables.
-For example, the following code example will run the RISC-V assembly benchmark suite on the BOOM subproject:
+For example, the following code example will run the RISC-V assembly benchmark suite on the Hwacha subproject:

 .. code-block:: shell

-    make SUB_PROJECT=boom run-asm-tests
+    make SUB_PROJECT=hwacha run-asm-tests

 Finally, in the ``generated-src/<...>-<package>-<config>/`` directory resides all of the collateral and Verilog source files for the build/simulation.